A Look at the Pros and Cons of Attached and Separate Spas

 - Greater construction costs and installation time

-- Harder to use and heat in winter.
+- Not recommended for use in winter in cooler climates.
 While you can keep an attached spa open in winter after closing your pool, winter use is generally not recommended in colder climates as it will require plenty of energy to heat and keep the pumps running

 - Spa water will get into the pool and vice versa